What is Social Work

 How to Major in Social Work

 Students may declare social work as their major when starting at the University or by contacting the BSSW Program Office at (865) 974-3352.
-Any student at the University may enroll in lower-division social work courses (SW 200 or 207 – Introduction to Social Work and SW 250 – Social Welfare) and some upper-division social work courses (with consent of the instructor).
-Students admitted to the university may request a faculty advisor from the College of Social Work.
+Any student at the University may enroll in lower-division social work courses (SW 200 – Introduction to Social Work and SW 250 – Social Welfare) and some upper-division social work courses (with consent of the instructor).
 Progression of students in the Bachelor of Science in Social Work (BSSW) program to courses numbered 312 and above is competitive and is based on capacity.
 Factors considered include overall grade point average, performance in selected lower-division courses, and personal qualifications deemed acceptable for entrance into the professional practice of social work.
 Students with an intent to enroll in SOWK 312 in the fall semester must complete and submit the BSSW Progression Application Packet by February 1.
+Students with an intent to enroll in SOWK 312 in the fall semester AND who would like to apply to the Social Work Honor’s Program must complete and submit the BSSW Honor’s Program Application Packet by February 1.
 Students with an intent to enroll in SOWK 312 in the spring semester must complete and submit the BSSW Progression Application Packet by September 1.
 These minimum standards for consideration do not guarantee enrollment in SOWK 312 and progression to upper-division status within the college.
 The final decision for enrollment in SOWK 312 and progression to upper-division status resides with the department head or designee.
 Students in the college are encouraged to participate in community service and/or volunteer activities at a social service agency in advance of upper-division social work coursework.
 Students are advised that several field placement agencies and licensing boards require successfully passing a criminal background check.
 These progression requirements are identified in the University of Tennessee Undergraduate Catalog (http://diglib.lib.utk.edu/dlc/catalog/index.html).

 Requirements for Social Work